rust-lang/rust-project-goals/src/2025h1/eii.md

   - E.g. if a crate wants to change the signature or kind of an externally implementable item, it should be possible to have some backwards-compatible path forward.
 - be as close to zero-cost as possible.
-  - E.g. adding the option for more fine grained panic handlers should not result in a loss of performance.
+  - E.g. adding the option for more fine grained panic handlers to `core` should not result in a loss of performance.

 ## Ownership and team asks